Both/And

 Why "The Whole Therapist" Had to Exist

-The Whole Therapist emerged because I realized that when therapists embody these principles themselves, when they understand the mind body connection from the inside out, they become more effective healers.
-Not because they're perfect, but because they're authentic.
+Also, when we (the therapists) embody these principles ourselves, then we understand the mind body connection from the inside out, and we become more effective healers.

 I created The Whole Therapist to bridge the gap between what we know about holistic healing and how we can ethically, authentically integrate it into practice while maintaining appropriate scope and boundaries.